Welwyn: History

 Welwyn was at the heart of the territory of the Anglo-Saxon Tewingas tribe and was the site of an early minster church.
 In 1990, a proposal was made to rename the village as "Welwyn Minster" to shake off the unpopular "Old" name.

 The massacre on St. Brice's day on 13 November 1002, when the Saxons turned on their newly settled Danish neighbours, is said to have commenced near Welwyn.
+The only known source for this claim is Robert Fabyan's eponymous chronicle, which states it to be "common fame" (ie widespread popular belief) - with Fabyan writing 500 years after the massacre, and with no earlier sources, historians believe it is not possible to rely on this one statement.

 A Norman church was built on the site of the Saxon church about 1190.
 The nave of the present church (St Mary's), was built in the 13th century, the chancel arch being the most obvious early structure.
 There are two medieval corbels at the east end of the south aisle.
 Patronage of the church passed through several hands until in 1549 it was sold to the Wilshere family, who lived at The Frythe until relatively recently.

 Much later, in the 17th century, as it lies on the old Great North Road, it became an important staging post and a number of coaching inns remain as public houses.
 After the Great Northern Railway by-passed the village due to the objections of local landowners, Welwyn became less important.
 Having previously been seen as a town on par with Hatfield and Stevenage, it gradually was seen as a village.
 The 20th century brought major expansion to the area, as estates to the south, west and north of the village were built up.